stele1 Spec

 Location (climb.location)

-The GPS location for the start of climb.
-In addition to the longitude and latitude (in decimal degrees), an accuracy measure (in meters) can specify an margin of error for the coordinates
+The GPS location for the start of the climb.
+In addition to the longitude and latitude (in decimal degrees), an accuracy measure (in meters) can specify a margin of error for the coordinates

 Examples